ahmed4040400/the-door/README.md

   - can send action command to the door (open - close - move to certain angle)
   - set the auto close time of the door

-##### Note

-this code is only for the back-end of the door (the communication part), there is gonna be 2 front-end repositories

-- the door front-end (probably esp chip with sensors and actuator to handle the movements and the connection)
-- the door owner front-end (mobile application)

 ## Installation